-Silver nanoparticles (Ag-NPs), with their strong antibacterial qualities, have become a promising solution to the increasing problem of antibiotic resistance brought on by the misuse of antibiotics (1).
+Silver nanoparticles (Ag-NPs), with their strong antibacterial qualities, have become a possible answer to the increasing problem of antibiotic resistance brought on by the common misuse of antibiotics (1).
 Ag-NPs are efficient against bacterial infections in a variety of medical applications, including stopping bacterial colonization on catheters, dental materials, and prosthesis (2).
-The large surface area and small size of Ag-NPs enhance their interaction with bacterial cells, releasing silver ions that cause bacterial cell death and disrupt too many species (3).
-Notably, polyvinyl alcohol-based (Ag-PVA) nanoparticles stand out for their biocompatibility, stability, and effectiveness, making them suitable for wound dressings and medical treatments.
+Recent developments in Ag-NP synthesis demonstrate this.
+The huge surface area and small size of Ag-NPs provide greater interaction with bacterial cells, releasing silver ions that cause bacterial cell death and disrupt essential biological functions (3).
+Notably, polyvinyl alcohol-based Ag-PVA nanoparticles stand out for their biocompatibility, stability, and effectiveness, making them suitable for wound dressings and medical treatments.
 Ag-PVA nanocomposites present an effective method to address the growing threat of bacterial resistance against traditional antibiotics by interacting with essential enzymes, breaking down bacterial membranes, and preventing the formation of biofilm (4).

-Previous studies have explored various methods for synthesizing PVA/Ag nanocomposites.
+Previous studies have extensively explored various methods for synthesizing PVA/Ag nanocomposites.
 For example, Chandran et al. employed a chemical reduction method to synthesize Ag nanoparticles within a PVA matrix, highlighting the enhanced antimicrobial properties of the composite (5).
-Similarly, Tavukcuoglu et al. utilized a green synthesis approach by reducing Ag ions using plant extracts and embedding the nanoparticles into a PVA matrix to develop biocompatible materials for medical applications (6).
-Furthermore, Iswarya et al. demonstrated the use of UV irradiation to reduce silver ions
+Similarly, Tavukcuogluet al. utilized a green synthesis approach by reducing Ag ions using plant extracts and successfully embedding the nanoparticles into a PVA matrix to develop biocompatible materials for medical applications (6).
+Furthermore, Iswarya et al. demonstrated the use of UV irradiation to reduce silver ions in a PVA solution, reporting a uniform dispersion of nanoparticles and significant improvements in the composite's mechanical and electrical properties (7)